Ephenia/Pokeclicker-Scripts/README.md

 ![image](https://user-images.githubusercontent.com/26987203/139570151-70f47769-40b1-4ec4-aa15-9eac50f33b39.png)

-The events also show all the Pokemon that are brought along with them.
+The events also show all the Pokémon that are brought along with them.

 You can click on them to start any event that you desire.
 Also, you are able to activate more than 1 event simultaneously.
 You are also able to turn them off and end them at any time that you would want to as well.
 These events will run basically without end, at least not ending at any time that you would really ever have to worry about.